trueos/pcbsd/src-qt5/docs/controlpanel.rst

 For more details on the XDG menu specifications, refer to the `freedesktop specifications <http://standards.freedesktop.org/menu-spec/menu-spec-1.0.html>`_.

 The :file:`xdg-mime/` directory is used to register file associations according to the `freedesktop MIME specs <http://standards.freedesktop.org/menu-spec/menu-spec-1.0.html>`_.
 This requires the creation of an XML file.
-The example shown in Figure 8.1b adds the
+The example shown in
-`MIME information for gimp <https://github.com/pcbsd/pcbsd/blob/master/pbi-modules/graphics/gimp/xdg-mime/gimp-xdg.xml>`_, so that it can be available as an application choice in a web browser:
+:numref:`Figure %s: Create a New Module Screen <easypbi2>` adds the `MIME information for gimp <https://github.com/pcbsd/pcbsd/blob/master/pbi-modules/graphics/gimp/xdg-mime/gimp-xdg.xml>`_, so that it can be available as an application choice in a web browser: